 Read More

 The Japan Times has published an interesting article about Pilcon, a safe sex organization started by a young Japanese woman.
 "Asuka Someya discovered she was pregnant at the age of 20 when she was a university student."
 This proved the fuel for her later founding of Pilcon in 2013.
 Now every two months it holds workshops and talks to make up for the shortcomings of sex education (or lack there of) in Japanese schools and families.
 It has also produced YouTube videos about safe sex, such as this one which has been viewed 1.5 million times since late 2012.
-It contains the ...
+It contains the quite awesome ...

 Read More